What Is Sexual Coercion? Know Its Signs and How to Deal

 This is how it feels when you have coercion sex because you were pressured to.
 It is normal for partners to indulge in romantic activities in a healthy relationship, which might lead to sex because there is a mutual agreement.

 This is the aspect of your life where you have the full autonomy to do what you want with your partner because they approve.
 However, there are some instances where people are compelled to have sex beyond their will, even to those not in relationships.

-Sexual coercion is defined as an unwanted sexual activity that happens when an individual is threatened, compelled, or tricked using non-physical means.
+For those looking for sexual coercion meaning, it is defined as an unwanted sexual activity that happens when an individual is threatened, compelled, or tricked using non-physical means.
 The idea behind sexual coercion is to make the victim think that they owe the perpetrator sex.

 Someone who indulges in this act has sexually coercive behavior.
 This implies they are always cooking up strategies to have their way with anyone they want.
 Sexually coercive behavior is equivalent to sexual manipulation where the desire for sex makes the perpetrator think of scheming ways to enjoy sex.

-Here are some common scenarios to watch out for concerning sexual coercion.
+Here are some common scenarios that can take the form of concerning sexual coercion

 Someone who displays sexual coercion can be very vocal about what they would do if you don’t agree to sex.
 For instance, they can mention an alternative if you don’t agree with their sex demands.

 Usually, these alternatives might be someone close to you, and you are quite sure that they would agree.
 Hence, to prevent them from carrying out their act, you might decide to sleep with them.